magnusodman/CarND-Path-Planning-Project/README.md

 ----------------
 ```

+This implementation of A* allways return a result even if a real solution can not be found.
+This solution can be used to try to navigate forward in queues.

 The path planner uses only the first step in the solution (marked 9 above) to make it's path recommendation.
-In this case it recommends to keep the current lane.
-The path planner results is printed to standard out.
+In this example case it recommends to keep the current lane.
+The path planner results is printed to standard out for easy diagnostics.

 There are certainly possible optimizations in this module.
 The path planner could explore the velocity dimension and try to find solutions when slowing down or accelerating from the current speed.
 To avoid collisions i set a two second margin (in relation to the car speed) to other cars.
 If this margin could be lowered the car would be much better to navigate queues.
 That would require trying to predict the other cars movements more in detail.